Panoramic photo of adjoining spaces at Red Dot Miami 2018 shortly after I completed installing the paintings.

 Outdoor scenes with water produce luminosity so these became preferred.
 For example, lakes, rivers, coastlines, mist, fog, dew, and snow.

 The artist needs to maintain the same level of concentration outdoors that is available in the studio.
 So parks and nature sites that allow solitude are preferred.

 Surprisingly, plein air painting did not originate in France but in Italy.
 The Macchioli in Tuscany advanced a painting style using macchia or patches of color, producing a style characterized by spontaneity.
 The French impressionists further refined plein air through particular luminescence effects brought about by advancements in techniques and materials including technical advancements in paint quality and variety.

 The first impressionist exhibition took place in France in 1874.
 This was a turning point in the history of painting as prior to impressionism, classically trained artists in France and Italy became draftsmen before they graduated to painting in a style of painting known as academic painting.
 This was a tradition kept in check through government control.
 The impressionists broke with tradition and painted directly on the canvas, doing away with sketches or preparatory studies.
 They were aided by technological advances in the production of pigments from the early to mid nineteenth century.
 A greater palette allowed greater expression when faced with recording immediate perceptions in plein air.

 There is no use of black paint since black is a combination of all other colors and can be mixed on demand.
 There is limited or no use of brown paint for the same reason, it can be mixed on demand by combining other colors Titanium white and its equivalent is used to help create other shades.

-Courtesy of Germany, the manufacturing of oil paint in tubes afforded portability along with traveling paint boxes (pochade) and easels.
+The portrait painter John Goffe Rand invented the paint tube in 1841 and this afforded portability along with traveling paint boxes (pochade) and easels.
 This allowed use of pre-mixed paints which could be further mixed on a palette.